alexmuirurik/alexmuirurik/src/content/pages/about.md

 Thanks for visiting my resume website.
-Read on to learn about my skills and services -- hopefully I'll help you eliminate that initial skeptism :)
+I hope this site gives you a clear picture of my skills and services — and helps ease any initial skepticism. 🙂

 Hi there,

-I'm Alex Muiruri, a full-stack web developer.
-I specialize in creating Admin Dashboards and Content Management Systems.
-Think job boards, eCommerce shops, inventory management applications, and file management systems.

-I can work with an agile team to develop a system that meets your requirements or design an entire system from scratch.
-I'm well-versed in technologies like Laravel, React, NextJS, and Django and can build apps with basic to complex functionalities.

-I can also help you build WordPress themes and plugins, craft UX/UI designs using JS and CSS, and create React-Native mobile applications.
-Contact me at [content@alexmuiruri.com](mailto:content@alexmuiruri.com) for custom web designs.

-If you're just scrolling through my website, read some of my articles below and tell me what you think.
-Your views are important to me.
+I'm Alex Muiruri, a seasoned software engineer with a focus on mobile, web, and backend development.
+I primarily work with TypeScript, but I'm currently expanding skill-set by learning Rust and Go.

+I specialize in building robust systems — from admin dashboards and content management platforms to eCommerce applications, inventory systems, and custom mobile apps that solve real business problems.

+Do you need a React Native mobile app, custom WordPress plugin, or a clean, functional UI/UX design?
+Whether it's collaborating with an agile team or architecting a solution from scratch, I've got you covered.

+📩 Let's talk: content@alexmuiruri.com

+If you're just exploring, feel free to check out my latest projects — I'd love to hear your thoughts.

-Kind regards
+Kind regards,\
+Alex